Revised Summary of Express Terms - 6 NYCRR Part 570

 Section 570.7 states that financial assurance, the form and amount of which will be established by DEC, may be required to ensure proper closure of LNG facilities.

 Section 570.8: Reporting of LNG Spills

 Section 570.9 pertains to the existence of a moratorium on the siting of LNG facilities in cities with populations of one million or more.
-It emphasizes that the LNG regulations will not affect any moratorium.
-In May 2013, the moratorium for these municipalities was extended to April 1, 2015.
+It emphasizes that the LNG regulations will not affect any statutory moratorium.
+In May 2013, the moratorium was extended to April 1, 2015.